 Please note that this is a simplified view

-The RF Signal is fed into an attenuator.
+The RF signal is fed into an attenuator.
 Even if the overall performance of the receiver is very good (IP3 >15dBm [actually IP3 would be +28dBm without the buffer amp] and IMDR3 >90dB) an attenuator was implemented to avoid overloading the receiver with too strong signals (e.g. 49m band).
-Passing the attenuator, the Signal is filtered in an adjustable bandpassfilter / preselector.
-The following buffer amp (SGA5289) ensures a 50Ohm match to the following stage and suppresses unwanted radiation of the QSD's switching frequency.
+Passing the attenuator, the Signal is filtered in an adjustable bandpass filter/preselector.
+The following buffer amp (SGA5289) ensures a 50Ohm match to the following stage and suppresses unwanted radiation of the QSD’s switching frequency.
 The amplifier is an MMIC with 13dB gain.
 The following Mixer is a Quadrature Sampling Detector providing the IQ baseband signal for the soundcard.
 Several classical switching-ICs (FST3253, MAX4614, 74HC4066) were tested.
-The, still quite unknown 74LVC4066 showed the best results.
+Then, still, quite unknown 74LVC4066 showed the best results.
 Making maximum use of existing components, the proven FA-SY1 generator (Si570) was implemented.
 The FA-SY1 provides a USB interface to tune the frequency.

-The next illustrations shows the transmission path of the FA-SDR-TRX.
+The next illustrations show the transmission path of the FA-SDR-TRX.

 Kits will be available in January 2010.
 Orders are already taken.
-If you are interested, you might consider to place an order.
-Usually the first batch of Funkamateur kits are sold out early after the release.
+If you are interested, you might consider placing an order.
+Usually, the first batch of Funkamateur kits is sold out early after the release.
 The kit is called BX200 and costs 124€ (approx. 180 USD).
 Please note that the Si570 Signal Generator (FA-SY1) and the 1-Watt Amplifier (not available so far) have to be purchased apart.